LincsLabs/docs/docs/lancaster/unbox.md

 ## Surface Marks and Cleaning

-You may notice light scratch marks, burn marks, or a protective oil coating on the aluminium parts. **These are completely normal and easy to clean.** They happen as part of the laser cutting and bending process during manufacturing.
+Some aluminium parts may arrive with minor surface scratches, discoloration, or a light protective oil coating.
+These marks are a byproduct of the laser cutting and bending process.
+We know they’re not ideal — but unfortunately, they’re unavoidable at this stage of manufacturing.

-To clean off the burn marks and protective oil coating, use a sponge with warm, soapy water.
+To clean and improve the finish:

+Use a sponge with warm, soapy water to remove any discoloration and oil residue.

-To polish out the scratch marks, use a brillio-pad or scotch brite.
+For surface scratches, gently polish the part using a Brillo pad or Scotch-Brite.
+This will help blend the scratches and improve the overall appearance.

+These steps are optional but can help improve the final finsh.

 ![Clean1](photos/Clean1.jpeg)
 ![Clean2](photos/Clean2.jpeg)